XLabSF/ForrestSee/README.md

 # ForrestSee

-This is a pilot project to apply predictive modeling, especially artificial intelligence to raise awareness of community through social media.
+This is a 5-week (29/7- 3/9/2019) pilot project to apply predictive modeling, especially artificial intelligence to raise awareness of community through social media about climate change.

+Feel free to follow our progress through [Trello Board] (https://trello.com/b/DL7gE5bb/xlabfl-forrestsee)

 ### About us